 Epidemiology of viral meningitis

 The incidence of viral meningitis is 6–10 per 100,000 people.
 Enteroviruses are the most common causative pathogens, accounting for around 85% of all cases of viral meningitis.
 Human herpesvirus-6 (HHV-6), VZV, measles viruses, mumps viruses, and EBV should also are also associated with viral meningitis.

 Viral meningitis causes the typical picture of a meningitic disease: fever, neck stiffness, and headache.
 Often, patients also display flu-like symptoms.

 Diagnosis and therapy of viral meningitis

-The CSF findings show the typical picture for viruses with elevated protein and non-decreased glucose levels.
-PCR and indirect serological pathogen detection are used for the microbiological analysis.
+The CSF findings show the typical picture for viruses, with elevated protein and non-decreased glucose levels.
+PCR and indirect serologic pathogen detection are used for the microbiologic analysis.

-If viral meningitis is caused by VZV or HSV, treatment with aciclovir is reasonable.
+If viral meningitis is caused by VZV or HSV, treatment with acyclovir is reasonable.
 If, however, enteroviruses are the cause, only symptomatic treatment is recommended.

 Herpes zoster: shingles

 If a past VZV infection (chickenpox) is reactivated, herpes zoster develops.
 This is often an expression of immunodeficiency.
 However, herpes zoster may also occur in immunocompetent people.